koladilip/event-server/README.md

 	Deliver(event.DestinationEvent) error
 }
 ```
+In order to support Delivery isolation, we are storing destination events in separate topics(one topic will be dedicated for one destination).
+This way if destination is down then it won't effect other destinations and also we need to maintain order of user events so we make sure that all events of a user ID goes to same parition within the destination topic.

 ### Deliverers
-Delivers event from each destination topic to the destination endpoint.
+Delivers events from each destination topic to corresponding endpoint.

 ## How to run locally?
 1. Install and start [kafka](https://kafka.apache.org/quickstart)